tamaroning/haribote-lang/README.md

 ```

 # Optimization Strategy
+Basic strategy is as follows:

 1. Build a control-flow graph
 2. Data-flow analysis
 3. Change code

 ## Constant Folding & Constant Propagation
 1. Let each CFG node have a constant variable table.
 2. Information of constant variables moves to other nodes along the control flow.
-    - One of the good ways is using a queue.
+(One of the good ways is using a queue.)

-4. Replace arithmetic operations with copy operations by using information of the final stete.
+3. Replace arithmetic operations with copy operations by using information of the final stete.

 ## Removing Unreachable Operations
 1. Let each CFG node n have a boolean value b[n].
 2. Set all b[n]s falses.
 3. Set b[entry point] true.
 4. Do BFS and set every b[reachable node] true.
 5. Remove n such that b[n] = false.

 ## Peekhole Optimization
+It's unnecessary to build a CFG.

 ### Jump Chain Optimization

-It's unnecessary to build a CFG.

 1. Search a `goto(jump) L` operation.
 L is a label.
 2. If the distination label of L starts with a goto(jump) operation, get the destination of L.
 3. Repeat step 2.
 Finally get the final destination of label D.
 4. If detects a cyclic control-flow in step 3, do nothing and finish.
 5. Replace the original `goto(jump) L` with `goto(jump) D`.

 # Commit Logs